monikakaron/monikakaron.github.io/_posts/2022-10-04-Setting some facts straight.md

 Going through tutorials and trying out different approaches...
 I´m slowly moving forward.
 Doing that, one of the more interesting pieces of advice a "dinosaur" like me gets is: _**"if you have a question, just google it"**_

-Now, when the earth was young and we dinosaurs were babies... the internet where just in its cradle. _**"World wide web"_ , no one had ever heard of it**!
-Computers were not in _every man´s possession_.
+Now, when the earth was young and we dinosaurs were babies... the internet where just in its cradle. _**"World wide web", no one had ever heard of it**_ !
+Computers were not in _every man´s possession_ .

 _Mobile phones_ as we now use them as mini-computers...
 It would still take years for them to come.
 Fun fact when it comes to the phones, what we had was this: [teenagers figuring out a stationary phone](https://www.youtube.com/watch?v=oHNEzndgiFI).
 Amazing, isn´t it?
 What the youngsters are unaware of and will never understand the charm of (**giggles**).